tempor1s/quarantine/README.md

-# typebot
+# Quarantine

-Typebot is a simple discord bot that is designed to help me learn typescript.
+Quarantine is a bot that is designed to manage the discord server and integrate seamlessly with the dashboard.